sampsyo/home/_drafts/scope.md

 ---
 It's hard to define many of the terms we use to classify programming languages.
 I still don't really know what people mean by *strongly* vs. *weakly typed*, and *interpreted* vs. *compiled* is certainly a gray-area bugaboo.

 In [CS 6100][], we [define *static* vs. *dynamic* or *lexical* scoping][lec12] precisely for the λ-calculus.
 Here's a flimsy, informal definition.
 Scoping decides which value you get when you look up the variable.
 Static scoping matches variable references to assignments using the structure of your program text: the "nearest" definition wins.
-Dynamic scoping uses execution time: it gives you the value that you most recently assigned to the variable.
+Dynamic scoping uses execution time: it gives you the value that you most recently assigned to a given name.

-But how does this definition translate to real programming languages?
+But how does our definition apply to real programming languages?
 As an example, let's try to decide whether JavaScript is statically or dynamically scoped.

 ## A Litmus Test